rcox-bf/BF-doc/PayConex/Transparent-Redirect/README.md

 ## Example Transparent Redirect Page

-Please see this for an example on using PHP and HTML to create your own Transparent Redirect payment page.
+Please [click here](Example-1/README.md) for an example on using PHP and HTML to create your own Transparent Redirect payment page.